Improvement and optimization of service management tools: Buy new or tune up?

 - Scale the tool as the number of users grows or business requirements change.

-- Integrate new technologies, such as AI or machine learning, to drive your ITSM strategy forward.
+- Integrate new technologies, such as AI or machine learning, to drive your service strategy forward.

-Use of analytics and reporting to optimize the ITSM strategy
+Use of analytics and reporting to optimize the ITSM / ESM strategy

 KPI tracking and performance measurement: